frameworklori/FutureProof-USA-Jobs-/README.md

 ⸻

+2025 LORI Framework-All Rights Reserved
+Authored by the Founder of the LORI System
+Protected under the LORI Semantic Sovereignty Protocol (LSSP-2025)

 ## 🧩 System Overview

 The **Future Proof – USA – Jobs** architecture visualizes how human potential, data ethics, and AI orchestration form a unified employment resilience ecosystem.